-Any student-athlete who is found to have attempted to manipulate, substitute, adulterate, or intentionally dilute his or her urine will be in violation of the Park University Drug Education and Testing Program and will be appropriately sanctioned.
+Any student-athlete who is found to have attempted to manipulate, substitute, adulterate or intentionally dilute his or her urine sample, will be in violation of the University's Drug Education and Testing Program and will be sanctioned appropriately.

-The student-athlete will be given no more than 24 hours-notice regarding selection for drug testing.
-There is no minimum period of time that student athlete must be provided between notification and testing.
+The student-athlete will be given no more than 24 hours' notice regarding selection for drug testing.
+There is no minimum period of time that student-athletes must be provide between notification and testing.

-If a student athlete does not contact the Drug Program Administrator prior to the drug testing session, THE DRUG TEST WILL BE CONSIDERED A POSITIVE TEST AND WILL COUNT AS A STRIKE AGAINST THE STUDENT-ATHLETE.
-If the student-athlete has an emergency and cannot be present for the drug testing collection, arrangements will be made for them to provide a specimen as soon as possible following proper notification or an alternate subject may be chosen.
-If proper arrangements cannot be made, the athlete may be subject to testing at a later date.
+If a student-athlete does not contact the Drug Program Administrator prior to the drug testing session, the drug test will be considered to be a positive test and will count as a strike against the student-athlete.
+If the student athlete has an emergency and cannot be present for the specimen collection, arrangements will be made for them to provide a specimen as soon as possible following proper notification or an alternate subject may be chosen.
+If proper arrangements cannot be made, the student-athlete may be subject to testing at a later date.

-Refusal to sign the Drug Testing Consent Form or failure to appear for institutional drug testing will be treated as a positive test and a violation of the Park University Drug Education and Testing Program and the student-athlete will be sanctioned accordingly.
+Refusal to sign the Drug Testing Consent Form or failure to appear for institutional drug testing will be treated as a positive test and a violation of the University's Drug Education and Testing Program and the student-athlete will be sanctioned accordingly.